-- 29. At least every four years, the IATTC should review the implementation of the EPO Plan to identify cost-effective strategies for increasing its effectiveness and the consideration of different management systems and fishing capacity. - 30.
-The overall capacity target should be reviewed regularly to ensure [that it takes into account ecosystem considerations and] that it remains in balance with the available fishery resources and management objectives.
+- 28. At least every four years, the IATTC should review the implementation of the EPO Plan to identify cost-effective strategies for increasing its effectiveness and the consideration of different management systems and fishing capacity. - 29.
+The overall capacity target should be reviewed regularly, taking into account ecosystem considerations as appropriate, to ensure that it remains in balance with the available fishery resources and management objectives.

-&lt;sup>2 The Commission adopted a Resolution on the management of fishing capacity of large-scale tuna longline fishery in June 1999
+1 The Commission adopted a Resolution on the management of fishing capacity of large-scale tuna longline fishery in June 1999